sangjoon-park/AI-CAD-for-pneumoperitoneum/README.md

 > **DISTL: Distillation for self-supervised and self-train learning**<br>
 >
 > *DISTL is a deep learning algorithm developed to gradually improve the performance of AI model with the accumulating data every year without any annotation by experts.
-For demo, we provide python codes where you can train, evaluate and visualize the attention of the model.*
+This is a code for application of DISTL for along with the knowledge transfer for pneumoperitonuem diagnosis.
+For more details of the DISTL method, please refer to our previous work (https://github.com/sangjoon-park/AI-CAD-for-pneumoperitoneum)*

 ## System requirements
 ### General requirements